-- Write their own application that uses the APIs described in IBM z/OS Debugger API User's Guide and Reference. - Use the DTCN transaction in a 3270 session.
+- Use the z/OS Debugger Profiles view to create and manage CICS profiles. - Write their own application that uses the APIs described in IBM z/OS Debugger API User's Guide and Reference. - Use the DTCN transaction in a 3270 session.

-For the first three cases, you need to enable TCP/IP communication between the remote application and an HTTP server running in a CICS region on the z/OS system, as described in "Defining the CICS TCPIPSERVICE resource" on page 59.
+For the first two cases, you need to enable TCP/IP communication between the remote application and an HTTP server running in a CICS region on the z/OS system, as described in "Defining the CICS TCPIPSERVICE resource" on page 59.
 Then inform your users that you have enabled this support.